OpenEnergyDashboard/DesignDocs/testing/testing.md

 4) "File name" is the input file name holding the data for testing that has these fields where all fields are separated by "_":
     - The first field is what the file is. "readings" is the input readings.
     - "ri" stands for reading increment.
 It is followed by the minutes between readings, e.g., ri_15.
-    -"days" stands for the number of days that there are readings.
+    - "days" stands for the number of days that there are readings.
 It is followed by a number, e.g., days_75.
 5) "Description" is a description of the data.
 6) "Cell range" is used in generating the data as described below.